-This extension of The Prospector Route route runs 700 km along Ontario's most northerly Trans Canada highway between Cochrane and Nipigon.
-The miles of muskeg and black spruce provide evidence of the back woods wilderness where moose abound.
-The history of the fur trade, lumbering and mining and railroading highlights the remoteness and ruggedness of survival in the Canadian north.

-Francophone communities are spread across the North as far as Hearst and throughout most of Algoma country.
-Hwy #11 parallels the original route of the Transcontinental Railway between Longlac and Kapuskasing.
+This extension of The Prospector Route runs 700 km along Ontario's most northerly Trans Canada highway between Cochrane and Nipigon.
+Miles of muskeg and black spruce are evidence of wilderness where moose abound.
+The history of the fur trade, lumbering, mining and railroads highlights the remoteness and ruggedness of survival in the Canadian north.
+Francophone communities are spread across the North as far as Hearst and throughout most of Algoma Country.
+Hwy#11 parallels the original route of the transcontinental railway between Longlac and Kapuskasing.